CD Maxaquene

 Clube de Desportos do Maxaquene, usually known simply as Maxaquene, is a sports club based in Maputo, Mozambique.
 The club is nicknamed Maxaca.
-Currently besides football (soccer) there are two indoor sports namely basketball (CD Maxaquene Basketball) and handball.
-In such sports Maxaquene is only the club with the most national titles after independence.
+Currently, besides association football there are two indoor sports, namely, basketball (CD Maxaquene Basketball) and handball.
+In such sports Maxaquene is the club with the most national titles after independence.
 Maxaquene won its first post-independence title in football, the Taça de Moçambique, in 1978.
-Prior to Mozambique's independence from Portugal, Maxaquene were known as Sporting Clube de Lourenço Marques or simply Sporting de Lourenço Marques (Lourenço Marques being the name for Maputo before independence).
-Under this name, the legendary Eusébio played for the club.
+Prior to Mozambique's independence from Portugal in 1975, CD Maxaquene were known as Sporting Clube de Lourenço Marques or simply Sporting de Lourenço Marques (Lourenço Marques being the name for Maputo before independence), and was the branch number 6 of Lisbon-based Sporting Clube de Portugal (Sporting CP).
+Under this name, both the legendary Eusébio and Hilário, played for the club.

+History

+Colonial Mozambique

+The origins of Sporting Clube de Lourenço Marques can be traced back to 1915, when a group of students from Liceu 5 de Outubro high school, in the city of Lourenço Marques - former name of Maputo and capital of the then Portuguese overseas province of Mozambique - formed a football team, which they decided to call Sporting, because most of them were supporters of Sporting Clube de Portugal.
+On 3 May 1920, considered in the statutes to be the club's official founding date, twenty founding members held a general meeting where the statutes were approved, whose approval was requested from the governor general on the 15th of that month and granted on 21 July 1920.
+In March 1923, Aurélio Galhardo began negotiations with the Mozambican club to make it a branch of Lisbon-based club Sporting Clube de Portugal.
+Sporting Clube de Lourenço Marques thus became the branch number 6 of Sporting Clube de Portugal, and remained so until 1975.
+The club's symbol and players' equipment were identical to those of Sporting CP, with the letters SCLM in place of SCP.

+In other sports besides football, Sporting Clube de Lourenço Marques won the Portuguese Basketball League three times, in 1968, 1971 and 1973.